China Scholarship Council.

 Up to 100 K-CSC scholarship awards are available for the 2023-24 competition.

 Please be aware that students funded through this scheme must abide by any additional terms and conditions set by the CSC.

 Please use the postgraduate course finder to search for a suitable doctoral programme.

 To find a supervisor at King's, please click here for guidance.

-As part of the agreement between the CSC and King’s College London, successful students have their full international tuition fees covered by the university and receive, from the CSC, an annual living allowance (currently set at a rate of £1200-1350 per month) plus overseas student health cover, return airfare to London and visa application fees.
+As part of the agreement between the CSC and King’s College London, successful students have their full international tuition fees covered by the university and receive, from the CSC, an annual living allowance (rate set by the CSC) plus overseas student health cover, return airfare to London and visa application fees.
 The Scholarships are valid for up to 4 years.

 You will not be asked to pay any ‘bench fees’.
 These should be waived or covered by the relevant supervisor/department/faculty at King’s.